taylorglass16/GLASS-SANTIAGO-MADA-project/results/tables/README.md

-Folder for all tables included in the manuscript, usually stored as .rds files.
+This is a folder for all tables included in the manuscript, stored as .rds files.